 Training and full documentation is provided along with various levels of support to get you up and running as quickly and efficiently as possible.
 The support packages available to you are dependent on your subscription level.

-A trouble ticket system and knowledge base are available within the application itself, as well as a dedicated implementer to assist Enterprise and Managed Services clients.
+A trouble ticket system and knowledge base are available within the application itself, as well as additional support to assist Enterprise and Managed Services clients.

 How quickly can I be up and running with Core Commissions?

 Our team works hard to get you up and running as quickly as possible.
 However, client deployment time can vary from a few weeks to a few months depending on the complexity of your plan requirements.

 For a moderately sized plan of 2 to 3 data sources and 10 to 12 unique payment components, implementation usually takes about two weeks factoring in time for auditing results and making any necessary corrections.

 Payees are any employees, third-party individuals, or companies managed in Core for incentive payments along with users with login access to the system.
 Customers get one administration account at no cost with their subscription.
 Additional admins or users with login access to Core for viewing output or entering information are also considered payees.

 Each of our solutions has a minimum payee requirement.